Katze erholt sich nicht nach Narkose

 As a rule, the symptoms described should not last longer than 24 hours after anesthesia.
 After this period, the cat still needs time and rest to recover from the operation, but the anesthesia should have completely worn off by now.

 By the way : If your pet suffers from a dry cough or mucous sputum as a result of inhalation anesthesia, there is usually no need for action.
-Such symptoms are due to the intubation and can last for a few days , but are harmless.
+Such symptoms are due to the intubation and can last for several days , but are harmless.

 Cat does not recover after anesthesia: risks & side effects

-Nonetheless, as with any medical procedure, occasionally a cat may not recover from anesthesia, so if 24 hours have passed and you are still noticing changes that are concerning, it is likely that either the surgery itself or the anesthesia is related to these abnormalities.
+Nonetheless, as with any medical procedure, occasionally a cat may not recover after anesthesia.
+So if 24 hours have passed and you are still noticing changes that are concerning, it is likely that either the surgery itself or the anesthesia is related to these abnormalities.

 In this case, you should take your observations seriously and contact your veterinarian immediately.
 This is because an anesthetic risk can manifest itself in a wide variety of symptoms - and in the worst case, can cause illness or even death.

-The tricky thing is that personality changes such as apathy and lethargy, as well as loss of appetite and failure of individual body parts or sensory functions, often only appear as secondary symptoms - they can therefore be causally related to the anesthesia, but their origin is often not understandable for owners.
+The tricky thing is that personality changes such as apathy and lethargy, as well as loss of appetite and failure of individual body parts or sensory functions, often only appear as secondary symptoms - they can therefore be causally related to the anesthesia, but their origin is often not clear to the owner.
 If you notice such abnormalities, it is urgently time to visit the vet.
 And there are also some other phenomena that can occur in rare cases as a result of anesthesia.

 Bruises and inflammation at the injection site